 Dan received his law degree (LL.B., 1983) from the University of Western Ontario in London, Ontario and his MBA (1991) from the University of Houston.
 Following his MBA, he has participated in executive level courses aimed at improving specific skill sets including Project Management, Operations Management, Forecasting and Negotiation Skills for Managers.

-On a personal note, he is married to Dr. Debra Currie, a faculty member at the UH College of Optometry and they have three sons.
-For fun, he rides a bike and is a member and former President of the Space City Cycling Club.
-He is also a member of the Seabrook Sailing Club and serves on the Board of Governors as Treasurer.
-Dan is also a certified "Spinning" instructor for those days when the bike just can't be ridden or the boat can't be sailed.
+On a personal note, he is married to Dr. Debra Currie, a (retired) faculty member at the UH College of Optometry and they have three sons and one perfect grandson.
+For fun, he plays pickleball, cycles, and is a former president of the Space City Cycling Club.
+His TA for Bauer classes is a highly reactive Golden Doodle named Kona.
+Don't come too close.

 - No Web Site Currently